robclark56/TransferWise_PHP_webhook/README.md

 1. Goto Settings
 1. Click [Create a new webhook]
 1. Give it a name and enter the URL of the Webhook end-point you tested in the step above
-1. Check both **Transfer events** and **Balance events**
+1. Check **Balance deposit events**
 1. Click [Create webhook]
 1. Click [Edit webhook]
 1. Click [Test webhook]

 You should see on the TransferWise acct page:  **Everything looks good!**

 You should receive an email as below.
-Unlike the first test, this one says the callback signature was verified, and some data was passed into the callback.
 ```
-File: /xxx/xxx/TransferWise/TransferWise_callback.php
+File: /xxx/TransferWise/TransferWise_callback.php

-Signature Verified = Yes

-DATA
+event_type not set

+PAYLOAD:
 stdClass Object
 (
     [message] => this is a test request
 )

-ProfileId =
-ResourceId=
 ```

 ## Test your Webhook
 Sandbox accounts do NOT call Webhooks.
-The only way to fully test the webhook is to cause a real financial payment in or out of your TransferWise account.
+The only way to fully test the webhook is to cause a real financial payment into your TransferWise account.
 When that happens you should receive an email something like this:
 ```
-tba
+File: /xxx/TransferWise/TransferWise_callback.php

+currency=USD
+amount=88
+senderName=FRED BLOGGS
+paymentReference=TEST-1234
 ```